CLP Colour Fundamentals

-Beta-Testing 2026: The Key Exercises
+Beta-Testing 2026: Key Exercises

-The ABCs - include the key hands-on exercises that we would like you to beta-test with your students and then provide feedback.
+Each cluster includes key hands-on exercises to beta-test with your students and provide feedback.
 In addition to the key exercises, there are optional supplementary exercises that can be done in class or at home to help reinforce the concepts.
-The exercises are designed to expand beyond traditional colour theory concepts, increase awareness of the roles colours play in our lives and connect colour and light.

 Colour is an essential part of our lives.